relativitydev/server-bundle-release/docs/alerts/!template-alert-definition.md

 |Time Window| Last n sec/min/hour/day data to be considered|
 |Frequency| How frequent it should check for alert condition|

-## Kibana Visualization (If applicable)
+## Visualization link
-Breif description on visualization to verify
+(e.g. a Kibana link to a dashboard, a Relativity link to a tab, etc.)